econpiyush/econpiyush.github.io/_pages/about.md

 Primary research interests are Finance, Macro-Labor and Regulatory Economics.
 Other interests are Behavioral Economics and Decision Theory.

-I love teaching and bringing economics research into the classroom.
-I have 4 years of teaching experience prior to my master's degree and 11 semesters of teaching experience post my master's degree.
+Loves teaching and bringing economics research into the classroom: 4 years of teaching experience prior to master's degree and 11 semesters of teaching experience post master's degree.
 More details in CV.

 CV